willsurj/XDBeam/README.md

 ### Thanks for taking a look!

-(This part is for me to organise myself haha)
+(The rest is to organise myself haha)

 ## To Do: